 What’s the pass rate for the New Jersey Skin Care Specialist exam?

-New Jersey doesn’t publish an individual pass rate, but the national average pass rate for the written portion is only about 50%.
+New Jersey does not publish an individual pass rate, but the national average pass rate for the written portion is approximately 50%.

 Check if you’re on track to pass your exam by taking our free esthetician practice test.